Jónsi explains how Sigur Rós made its first new album in a decade

 So when you go and do this in Abbey Road, are you there playing with the orchestra or are you bringing recordings that you did in your basement?

 Yeah, for this album, we pre-recorded our parts and then bring them to the studio and then they play over that, basically.
-But actually, maybe 10 or 15 years ago, we did one session in Studio 1 where we had like a full orchestra, like 90 something people and did a live recording there.
+But actually, maybe 10 or 15 years ago, we did one session in Studio One where we had like a full orchestra, like 90-something people and did a live recording there.
 It's stressful.
 You can't f*** it up.
 But yeah, this one, we just we had so many songs we needed to get done.

 I'm a photographer, and during COVID especially, I got into taking pictures of macro photography, which is really hyper close-up photography of flowers and insects.
 And then recently I've gotten into taking pictures of birds.
 And so [last night] I was listening to the record and the screensaver popped on my television of my photographs.
 And I'm listening to this and thinking, this is so beautiful and it goes so well together.